MohamedSaeed99/Design_Pattern_Generator/Documentation.md

 ## New Feature
 The newest feature consists of name clash detection.
 User will be prompted to re-enter another name if the program detects name clash, meaning that the class name already exists.
 Name clash detection will be based on the directory the user is trying to save the generated files to.
+Spaces placed in between the words of the input are truncated.

 ## How the Program is written